andreybyrsa/Jo-Tests/README.md

 - Created Django forms for user models (User, Student, Author, Teacher);

 - Filled the database and moved out model migrations to the database;

+### Kirill Vlasov:
+- Created a design for the application form;

+- Made up the ProfilePage.html page;

+- Configured modal windows ProfileModal, CreateGroups and EditGroups;

+- Retrieved the student's statistics from the database;

+- Set up a post request to change user data in the database;